 INCOME PROTECTION INSURANCE BELFAST NI

-I help people from Belfast, Northern Ireland protect their wages with Income Protection Insurance.
+I help people from Belfast, Northern Ireland and the rest of the UK protect their wages with Income Protection Insurance.

 It's a policy that protects you against loss of income due to illness or accident.
 It could provide you with a monthly tax-free income and could continue to pay out until you are able to return back to work or retire.